US-MFG-Demo/k8s-dapr-hack/Assignment07/step-by-step.md

      - finecollectionservice
    ```

-Now, the output binding for the SendMail component will use the `smtp.user` and `smtp.password` secrets from the secrets file at runtime.
+Now the output binding for the SendMail component will use the `smtp.user` and `smtp.password` secrets from the secrets file at runtime.

 ## Step 3: Get the license key for the FineCalculator component